MicrosoftDocs/architecture-center/docs/solution-ideas/articles/data-sovereignty-and-gravity-content.md

 ### Dataflow

-1. User enters data into Azure-based web app.
+1. A user enters data into an Azure-based web app.
-1. Application commits data to database over virtual network-to virtual network VPN connection to Azure Stack.
+1. The application commits the data to a database, over a virtual-network-to-virtual-network VPN connection to Azure Stack.
-1. Data is stored in SQL database on virtual machine (VM).
+1. The data is stored in a SQL database on a virtual machine (VM).

 ### Components